Why being busy is killing your career progress

 3. Align with the business goals.
 The opportunities that will come your way are closely aligned with the degree of impact you have on the business goals and strategic objectives.
 Get clear on what these are and ensure you are prioritising activities that will get you seen, heard and recognised for your contribution to these goals.

-Pick 3 to 5 projects that align to the business goals and allow you to play to your strengths while also leading you towards your personal and career goals.
+Pick three to five projects that align to the business goals and allow you to play to your strengths while also leading you towards your personal and career goals.

 Next, break this down into a 90 day plan.
 Be realistic about what you can get done in this timeframe while also setting yourself a bit of a stretch.
 After all, we are on a mission to raise your profile, set a new benchmark and get you on the radar of the people who can support you to achieve your career goals.

-Ladies it’s time to get super strategic about where you dedicate your time, energy and resources.
-To help you with your planning I’ve put together a simple planning tool.
-Click HERE to download it now.
+Ladies, it’s time to get super strategic about where you dedicate your time, energy and resources.

 5. Prioritise to make it happen.
 The busy work will ALWAYS take priority if you let it.
 As the saying goes, nothing will get done if it’s not scheduled.
 So lets schedule the work that really matters.
 Block out time in your diary a couple of times a week to get the big ticket work done.